 There are pockets of renewed hope for this once great spectator pastime.
-Coventry Stadium reopened recently and Towcester Racecourse is developing a greyhound circuit to run inside its horseracing track with races broadcast around the globe.
+Coventry Stadium reopened recently, and Towcester Racecourse is developing a greyhound circuit to run inside its horseracing track with races broadcast around the globe.
 In Sheffield, Owlerton Greyhound Stadium is thriving.
-The stadium, opened in 1926, underwent a re-fit in 2010 including the addition of a casino and the construction of a £1.6m panoramic restaurant.
+The stadium opened in 1926, and underwent a re-fit in 2010, including the addition of a casino and the construction of a £1.6m panoramic restaurant.

-The Greyhound Board of Great Britain say that it was now up to the sport’s managers to find a way to adapt to new audiences whilst continuing to cater for established supporters.
-“There is no doubt that greyhound racing is facing many challenges and, sadly more track closures are probably inevitable,” said Jonathan Kay from GBGB.
+The Greyhound Board of Great Britain says that it was now up to the sport’s managers to find a way to adapt to new audiences whilst continuing to cater to established supporters.
+“There is no doubt that greyhound racing is facing many challenges and, sadly, more track closures are probably inevitable,” said Jonathan Kay from GBGB.
 Even so, he remains cautiously optimistic about the future of greyhound racing in the UK, saying: “I certainly do not think it is in terminal decline.”